rucio/documentation/docs/developer/style_guide.md

 Rucio uses a custom SQLAlchemy style.
 Each major clause or operation is given a new line, and a level of indentation is added for each operation within a part of a query.

-When queries as executed, perfered output types are either scalars or single values, to avoid using an index to select an element out of a query.
+When queries are executed, preferred output types are either scalars or single values, to avoid using an index to select an element out of a query.

 Shorter statements can be written on a single line.

-> **Note** - When using SQLAlchemy to make query data model, it is best practice to call the code executed (the `select` statment or similar) `statement` or `stmt`.
+> **Note** - When using SQLAlchemy to make query data model, it is best practice to name the code executed (the `select` statement or similar) `statement` or `stmt`.
 The actual `query` is the result of the statement's execution.

 ### Examples
 #### Simple Select